sid55/3-Dimensional-Tic-Tac-Toe-Game/README.md

 # Dice-Game
-This repository contains all the files related to the dice game I have created
+This repository contains all the files related to the 3 dimensional tic-tac-toe game I have created